JC-Personal-Sites/03-PinkPantherBackEnd/buildHistory.md

 - Started Logout
   <r>FE - Merged issue 26 into main - Authentication</r>
   <c>biggest challenge with this work was getting all the TS correct and inline.</c>

+## 13-03-2024

+- Created MongoDB triggeres to reset the database every 12 hours
+- Created a production user for database access in Atlas with restricted access.